Canadian Poutine Burger is a burger with Canada influence! A mushroom and onion stuffed Angus burger with gravy, fries, and cheddar cheese.

 I did want to make this a more positive post today, but unfortunately, this is going to be a tribute post instead.
 Many of you who follow me on Instagram know I post photos of my pets, especially my one dog, Waldo.
 Well, On Saturday, July 25, my mom and dad had to make a painful decision and put Waldo down.

 Waldo had Cushing’s and we think something else may have been going on.
 He loves car rides, and my mom would take him daily over to my sister, Chrissy’s home, so he can be around his fur nieces, Millie and Marble.
 They all like the daily visits.
 On July 4th weekend, when I was visiting, my dad took Waldo over to Chrissy’s place, like usual, but then something happened.

 Chrissy called my mom and said, Waldo, just suddenly could not get up and his paw was curling.
 We went over and ended up staying over at Chrissy’s place the whole weekend.
-By Sunday he seemed to be better, they got him home.
+By Sunday he seemed to be better and they got him back home.

 However, when he got home, again he started having issues, he could not get up.
 So no more car rides it was decided.
 Over this past month, he was getting worse, something neurological was going on.

 Dr. Jay offered to come over to the house, to do what was needed, since they were now having problems just getting him up.
-Saturday morning, he sat up, but could not get up.
-So my dad tried to help him like they been doing, only this time he snapped at my dad.
+Saturday morning, he sat up, but could actually get up.
+So my dad tried to help him like they were doing, only this time he snapped at my dad.

 He has never snapped at anyone, ever.
 It was a sign he was now experiencing pain.
 My mom noticed his legs were bleeding, the Cushings has made his skin so thin, he was getting tears very easily.